-Using data from 56 nations over 45 years, we find that nations that are more likely to elect left wing governments face higher (and more volatile) sovereign spreads.
-To explain these facts, we build a sovereign default model in which two policymakers (left and right) alternate in power.
-The probability of an incumbent staying in power is increasing in the share of government spending.
-We parametrize the left policymaker as having a higher marginal political gain from increasing government spending than the right does, a feature found in our data.
+Nations vary widely in how often they are governed by left-wing governments.
+Using data from 56 nations over 45 years, we find that the propensity of a nation to elect the left is positively correlated with both the average level and volatility of their sovereign spreads.
+To explain these facts, we build a quantitative sovereign default model in which two policymakers (left and right) alternate in power.
+Reelection probabilities are increasing in government spending, with the left having a small advantage (as found in the data).
+We use variation in the responsiveness of reelection probabilities to government spending in order to create economies that elect the left more or less frequently in equilibrium.
 Model economies in which the left is more frequently in power face worse borrowing terms due to higher default risk, a greater reluctance for fiscal austerity in bad times, and a higher share of government spending on average.
 These features imply large welfare losses for households.